 3. The Domain, Sir John Young Crescent

 4. Rear of Sydney Eye Hospital, Hospital Road

 5. Shakespeare Place, off Hospital Road, outside Mitchell library (4 spaces).

 Library collections and reference services are provided by the Law Courts Library, a division of the Department of Justice NSW.
 Members of the legal profession may pay an access fee to use the collection.
 Further information on public access and fees is available on the Department of Justice NSW website.

 Information on the Court's procedures relating to assisted dispute resolution and witnesses are available on this site.
-Information on the Court's areas of jurisdiction including bankruptcy, corporations, human rights, and native title can be viewed and downloaded from the Areas of Law section of this site.
+Information on the Court's jurisdiction including bankruptcy, corporations, human rights, and administrative and constitutional law can be found in Guides.

 - Database of cases